interactiveaudiolab/ppgs/README.md

 Arguments
     file
-        Path to audio file
+        The audio file
     representation
         The type of latents to use (e.g. Wav2Vec 2.0 Facebook = 'w2v2fb')
     checkpoint
-        Path to the checkpoint to use
+        The checkpoint file
     gpu
-        The gpu to use for preprocessing
+        The index of the GPU to use for inference

 Returns
     ppgs